Mist-Automation-Programmability/mist_psk/README.md

 **Note**: The application is not providing secured HTTPS connections.
 It is highly recommended to deploy it behind a reverse proxy providing HTTPS encryption.

+### Standalone deployment
+1. download the github repository
+2. from the project folder, install the python dependencies (ex: `pip3 install -r requirements.txt`)
+3. create a `config.py` file in the directory `django/backend/` with the required settings.
+A configuration example with explanation is avaiable in  `django/backend/config_example.py`.
+4. from the `django_app`folder, start the app with `python3 ./manage.py runserver` (please see Djano server options with `python3 ./manage.py runserver -h`)

+### Docker Image
+The docker image is available on docker hub: https://hub.docker.com/repository/docker/tmunzer/mist_psk.

+The Docket image is listening on port TCP8000

 ## Configuration
 You can configure the settings through a configuration file or through Environment Variables.
-### Configuration File
-A configuration example with explanation is avaiable in the `django/backend/config_example.py`.
-This file must be edited and renamed `config.py`.

 ### Environment Variables
 | Variable Name | Type | Default Value | Comment |